Ameya79/Lazy-Footers/readme.md

 # Lazy Footers

+In my college, borrowed practical PDFs/ docs always had someone else's name in the footer.
+Changing it manually on my phone before taking the print took 5 to 6 minutes every single time.

+So I built Lazy Footers, a tool that updates footers across bulk PDF and Word files in under a second.

 Upload PDF or DOCX files, type a footer, and download them with the footer applied.
 Instant processing.
 No external software required.
 Works on mobile.